C-Hatton/Christopher-s-Text-Editor/README.md

 You can press ctrl + o to open.

+You can use ctrl + h to replace certain text.

+You can use ctrl + f to change the font style in the textbox.*

 Ctrl + c and ctrl + v work just as normal to copy and paste.